deno-plc/vite-plugin-deno/README.md

 Some other plugins require Babel and Babel plugins.
 The Babel plugin loader depends on `node_modules`, so you have to install these using NPM/Yarn.
 In order to get the best DX possible, you should avoid Babel based plugins (for most setups Babel isn't really needed, see Usage wit Preact).

+### PostCSS/TailwindCSS

+`tailwindcss` currently needs to be installed via NPM/Yarn, otherwise the PostCSS plugin loader is unable to find it.

 ## License (LGPL-2.1-or-later)